home-assistant/home-assistant.io/source/_integrations/unifiprotect.markdown

 * **Sensors** - Sensors include "Is Dark", "Motion Detected", "Detected Object" (if the camera supports smart detections), and "Doorbell Chime" (if the camera has a chime).
 Several diagnostics sensors are added including sensors on uptime, network connection stats, and storage stats.
 Doorbells will also have a "Voltage" sensor for troubleshooting electrical issues.
   * Motion and Detected Object sensors will also contain an `event_thumbnail` attribute that can be used to get the event thumbnail directly from UniFi Protect for that motion or smart detection.
   * The Detected Object sensor will have the values of "none", "person", or "vehicle" based on object UniFi Protect detected.
-* **Device Configuration** - Cameras will get various different configuration controls based on the features available to the camera.
+* **Device Configuration** - Cameras will get various configuration controls based on the features available to the camera.
 Currently provided configuration controls:
   * configuration sliders for Chime Duration, Zoom Level, Microphone Sensitivity, and WDR Level
   * configuration switches Overlay Information, Smart Detections types, Status Light, HDR, High FPS mode, System Sounds.
 * **Button** - A disabled by default button is added for each camera device.
 The button will let you reboot your camera device.